MicrosoftDocs/fabric-docs/docs/security/security-trusted-workspace-access.md

 ## How to use trusted workspace access in Fabric

+There are currently two ways to use trusted workspace access to access your data from Fabric in a secure manner:

+* You can [create a new ADLS shortcut](#create-a-onelake-shortcut-to-storage-account-with-trusted-workspace-access) in a Fabric Lakehouse to start analyzing your data with Spark, SQL, and Power BI.

+* You can [create a data pipeline](#create-a-data-pipeline-to-a-storage-account-with-trusted-workspace-access) that uses trusted workspace access to directly access a firewall-enabled Azure Data Lake Gen 2 account.

+The following sections show you how to use these two methods.

 ### Create a OneLake shortcut to storage account with trusted workspace access

- With the workspace identity configured in Fabric and trusted access enabled in your ADLS Gen2 storage account, you can create OneLake shortcuts to access your data from Fabric.
+ With the workspace identity configured in Fabric, and trusted workspace access enabled in your ADLS Gen2 storage account, you can create OneLake shortcuts to access your data from Fabric.
 You just create a new ADLS shortcut in a Fabric Lakehouse and you can start analyzing your data with Spark, SQL, and Power BI.

 #### Prerequisites